region23/pavlenko.tech/docs/telegram-instant-view.md

 # Telegram Instant View Integration

-This guide explains how to set up [Telegram Instant View](https://instantview.telegram.org/) for your blog.
+This guide explains how to set up [Telegram Instant View 2.1](https://instantview.telegram.org/) for your blog.
 Instant View allows Telegram users to read your articles in a clean, fast-loading format directly in the Telegram app.

 ## What is Instant View?